WHAT IS A DOULA?

 31% less likely to use synthetic oxytocin (Pitocin) to speed up labor

 9% less likely to use any pain medication

 34% less likely to rate their childbirth experience negatively

 14% less likely to have newborn admitted into the NICU (neonatal intensive care unit)

 These findings are staggering!
 The doula plays a unique role not only in positively affecting the woman's satisfaction with the birth experience, but also in limiting the amount of medical interventions a woman will utilize and increasing the health of the newborn.
 A doula's support goes beyond what friends and family can offer.
 Our training and experience provides greater well-being for both mother and baby.

 MY PARTNER IS SUPPORTIVE...WHY DO I NEED A DOULA?

-A doula complements your partner and even provides him with physical and emotional support to be as involved as he’d like with the birth.
-The role of your partner is vital in that he loves and understands you more than anyone else in the room.
+A doula complements your partner and even provides them with physical and emotional support to be as involved as they would like to be with the birth.
+The role of your partner is vital in that they love and understand you more than anyone else in the room.
 Your partner also has a great emotional investment in the baby.
 You and your partner will share the experience of this birth for your entire lifetime.
 No one can replace that special bond.